 Planning a family vacation to Sousse, Monastir in Tunisia - anyone been there recently?
 Is it safe to go?

 Tonisa, Tunisia is where the "Arab spring" began in December 2010.
-But even at the height of the 'revolution' in the summer of 2011 the resort towns like Sou... read more »about 4 years ago
+But even at the height of the 'revolution' in the summer of 2011 the resort towns like Sou... read more »over 4 years ago